Neurological Surgery Acting Internship

 DESCRIPTION: The student is encouraged to become an active and integral member of the patient care team.
 "Hands-on" management of critically ill patients is obtained in both the neurosurgical intensive care unit and in neurosurgical emergency room consultation.
 The attending staff review individual patients and suggest selected reading to enhance the students' understanding of patient management in neurosurgery.
 Formal teaching conferences including review of pertinent neuroradiological evaluations are held twice each week.
 Extensive exposure to both adult and pediatric patients with neurological disorders permits close correlation between clinical, psychosocial, surgical, and pathological manifestations of disease.
 OBJECTIVE: This course is designed to provide exposure to a broad spectrum of adult and pediatric disorders involving neurosurgical care.
 The student is involved in the preoperative evaluation, operative procedure, and postoperative care of neurosurgical patients.
 DUTIES: Resident and attending rounds 6 days per week.
 Night call schedule is optional.
 PREREQUISITE: Junior or Senior status in medical school.
 Applicants from other schools are welcome.

 For More Information about the Neurological Surgery Acting Internship

 Case Western Reserve University School of Medicine students should enroll through the Registrar’s office.
-Once you have submitted your completed application through VSLO or the CWRU Registrar's office, please notify our education coordinator, Lois Hengenius, of the dates you have requested for your acting internship so she can follow up on the status of your application.
+Once you have submitted your completed application through VSLO or the CWRU Registrar's office, please notify one of our education coordinators of the dates you have requested for your acting internship so they can follow up on the status of your application.